Pakistan President Receives Credentials Of Qatar's Ambassador

-(MENAFN- Gulf Times) Pakistani President Dr Arif Rehman Alvi received the credentials of Ali bin Mubarak al-Khater as Qatar's ambassador extraordinary and plenipotentiary to Pakistan.
+Islamabad: President of the Islamic Republic of Pakistan HE Dr. Arif Rehman Alvi received the credentials of HE Ali bin Mubarak Al Khater as Ambassador Extraordinary and Plenipotentiary of the State of Qatar to Pakistan.

 Legal Disclaimer: